jojo-joo/j-Mario/readme.md

 Inspired and Dereived from great works https://github.com/tuxiaobei-scu/Mario, Refactor the original project render system to LVGL.
-I will port the whole game to MCU
+I will port the whole game to MCU.